 Which fruits and vegetables contain the most pesticides?

 Strawberries lead the list.
-Spinach, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes and sweet bell peppers round out the top 12 in the nonprofit, nonpartisan organization’s guide to the most contaminated fruits and veggies.
+Spinach, kale/collards/mustard greens, nectarines, apples, grapes, cherries, peaches, pears, bell and hot peppers, celery, and tomatoes round out the top 12 in the nonprofit, nonpartisan organization’s guide to the most contaminated fruits and veggies.

 “All adults and children should eat more fruits and vegetables, whether they are organic or conventionally grown,” the EWG noted on its site.
 But the group urges consumers who eat the dirty dozen produce to go the organic route.